Seismology | Earthquake Physics | Automated Monitoring

 CERI, University of Memphis

-I am currently pursuing a doctoral degree in Seismology at the Center for Earthquake Research and Information, University of Memphis.
-My research endeavors are conducted within the Earthquake Physics Laboratory led by Dr. Thomas Goebel.
-My research is driven by a deep curiosity about the physics of faulting and the mechanisms that govern earthquakes in subduction zones, volcanic environments, and experimental laboratory-created faults.
+I am a doctoral researcher in Seismology at the Center for Earthquake Research and Information, University of Memphis, working in the Earthquake Physics Laboratory under Dr. Thomas Goebel.
+My work focuses on the physics of faulting — from controlled laboratory experiments to earthquake sequences in subduction zones, volcanic systems, and Enhanced Geothermal System seismicity.

 I integrate theoretical, numerical, and experimental approaches to explore fundamental earthquake processes, with a particular focus on: